smashtestio/smashtest/CONTRIBUTING.md

 - Functional tests for these packages are written in smash code itself
 - From the top project directory, run `smashtest tests/packages/*.smash --groups=[browsers]`
     - Set `--groups` to the list of browsers you want to test in (e.g., `chrome,firefox,safari,ie,edge`)

+## Manual tests

+- `cli.js` runs the command line prompt, and is currently manually tested Since this file kicks off all other smashtest-related functions, testing it is also integration testing the whole app.
+    - Manual test cases are stored in `tests/core/integration.smash` (core smash) and `tests/packages/integration.smash` (integration with packages, such as web UI)
+- `reporter.js` outputs the live report, and is also currently manually tested
+    - To test, run `smashtest` on individual files in `tests/reporter` and visually inspect the reports that come out

 ### Running examples